 |

-Railroad AC went through here, AND, this was the west
+Railroad AC went through here.

-of Railroad B.
+Branch off of Railroad B.

-• Also known as Carey and Carrey
+• Also known as Carey, Carrey, and Careyville

 • Just east of Luther on Kings Highway |